Beacon Ads (internal)

 Calendar before nav (...475)

-The area directly above the main stories on the homepage, but below directly beneath the top navigation bar.
-Ideal for horizontal banner ads.
+The area directly above the featured stories on the homepage, but below directly beneath top stories on the page.
+Ideal ad dimensions: horizontal banners/Email signups.
+Ideal ad content: Engagement (e.g., "subscribe to The Beacon").

 In-story (...474)

 Appears after the fifth paragraph of any story across the entire site.
-Obviously a premium ad.
-Ideal for horizontal banners or large ads.
+Ideal for: premium ad/horizontal banners/large ads.
+Ideal content:

 Landing Page Banner (...473)